 - Pick one sensory or breathing mode

-6. Choose calm tools that respect your attention
+ADHD calm strategy 6: choose tools that respect attention

 - No ads pulling you out of the moment